Linear actions of $\mathbb{Z}/p\times\mathbb{Z}/p$ on $S^{2n-1}\times S^{2n-1}$

 where $a\in H^2(\Zp;\Z)$ is the generator \cite{em}.
 We think of the $(r_i a)$ as ``rotation classes'' and then the $k$-invariant is just the cup product of the rotation classes.
 The first nontrivial $k$-invariant in the case of linear $\Zp \times \Zp$ action on a product of equidimensional odd spheres can be defined similarly.

-To begin, we provide the integral cohomology of the fundamental group, $K(\Zp\times\Zp)$, as the generators are needed to describe the first nontrivial $k$-invariant.
+To begin, we provide the integral cohomology of the fundamental group, i.e., the cohomology of $K(\Zp\times\Zp,1)$, as the generators are needed to describe the first nontrivial $k$-invariant.
 The ring structure is well known and can be found in \cite{firstpaper}, \cite{MR675422}, and \cite{MR2712167}.

 \begin{proposition} The integral cohomology ring of $K(\Zp\times\Zp,1)$ is